falseywinchnet/airspyhf/airspy-r2-rewrite/firmware/BUILDING.md

 This performs the toolchain/header check, builds the device image, builds the host ownership/queue model, and runs its tests.

+The normal M4 build includes `AIRSPY_RING_PACKING`.
+Enabling the public packing control therefore keeps the ten-bank ownership ring and publishes 12 KiB packed banks; it does not fall back to the legacy contiguous two-bank path. `DMA_ISR_DEBUG` and boundary diagnostics remain disabled unless explicitly enabled for a diagnostic build.

 The flashable image is:

 ```text